johnboronkas/spells/README.md

 - Multiplayer
 - Show unit count for each side and number of officers, lieutenants, and generals (per side)
 - moral bar (summary/normalized number of total exp, num of units, and number of capture points)
-- Kills of Officers, Lieutenants, and Generals are announced globaly (both the killer and the killed)
+- Kills of Officers, Lieutenants, and Generals are announced globally (both the killer and the killed)
-- AI (each side should have a varity of differently skilled AI)
+- AI (each side should have a variety of differently skilled AI)

 ### TODO Later